djpurpose/autoArmory/readme.md

 ## Suggestions
 1. Run the 1/2 script first (it might be the best fit anyways depending on your gear) then monitor the the bot.
 It should stop after the first successful rift and change gear / rift settings. **WARNING** Avoid using the mouse/keyboard at all costs when its changing gear.
 Any slight input can make it fail.

-2. If you are tech savy I suggest installing the tail command into windows and doing a tail - f on the ArmoryLog.txt and showing on your screen, this can help debug any issues you might have.
+2. If you are tech-savy I suggest installing the tail command into windows and doing a tail - f on the ArmoryLog.txt and showing on your screen, this can help debug any issues you might have.
 See screenshot:

  ![](readmeImages/tail.PNG)